ntop/n2n/doc/Crypto.md

    +----------------------------------------------------------------+-------------------------------+-------------------------------+
    !
 64-bit checksum of the whole packet                            !
 0x00                          !                               !
    + - - - - - - - - - - - - - - - - - - - - - - - XOR - - - - - - - - - - - - - - - - - - - - - - -!
 32 pseudo-random bits         !
    !
 0x00                          !
-52-bit time stamp with microsecond-accuracy       ! resrvd !
+52-bit time stamp with microsecond-accuracy       ! countr !
 F !                               !
    +------------------------------------------------------------------------------------------------+-------------------------------+

 ```

-The time stamp consists of the 52-bit microsecond value, a still reserved field for additional accuracy information such as a counter (still under development), a 4-bit flag field F (accuracy indicator, other header encryption features – still under development, too).
+The time stamp consists of the 52-bit microsecond value, a 8-bit counter in case of equal following time stamps and, a 4-bit flag field F (accuracy indicator in last bit). edge and supernode monitor their own time stamps for doublets which would indicate an accuracy issue.
+If the counter overflows on the same time stamp, the sub-second part of the time stamp will also become counter.
+In this case, the whole stamp carries the accurcy bit flag (lowest bit) set so other edges and supernodes can handle this stamp appropriately.

 Encrypting this pre-IV using a block cipher step will generate a pseudo-random looking IV which gets written to the packet and used for the header encryption.